 Be curious.
 Reconstruct our past.
 Influence our future.

 “Archaeological research is transforming our understanding of the human past and in the process contributing to addressing global challenges such as health problems, clean energy, sustainable agriculture, conflict and humanitarian action, and foundations for inclusive growth.”

-Expert peer review confirmed 81% of our research scored within the 4* (world-leading) and 3* (internationally excellent) categories, above Oxford, Durham, UCL, York and Cambridge in a competitive field of more than twenty submissions.
+Expert peer review confirmed 81% of our research scored within the 4* (world-leading) and 3* (internationally excellent) categories, in a competitive field of more than twenty submissions.
 Our grade point average was 3.08, well above the sector mean, with outstanding scores in outputs and environment.

 Global top 30 for archaeology

 We rank in the top 30 in the world for Archaeology (QS World University Rankings by Subject 2017).

 Learn from our internationally recognised experts who research and teach in areas such as material culture, bioarchaeology, forensic science, past climate and environmental change (including geoarchaeology), museums, and gender archaeology.
 Our expertise spans from the earliest humans to the post-medieval period and feeds directly into the student experience.